 Sketch of Japanese Town in Hoi An

-In the 19th century, due to many internal and external reasons, including changes in river topography, Hoi An’s economic activities and role gradually declined, ending the period of the sailing trade port and giving way for the development of the Da Nang motorboat trading port (since the late 19th century).
-But thanks to that and a historical chance, Hoi An was able to avoid the deformations of a modern city and preserve to this day – a relatively intact ancient urban and commercial port complex.
+In the 19th century, due to many internal and external factors, including changes in river topography, Hoi An’s economic activities and role gradually declined, ending its period as a sailing-trade port and giving way to the development of the Da Nang motorboat trading port (from the late 19th century onward).
+But thanks to that and a historical chance, Hoi An was able to avoid the deformations of a modern city and preserve, to this day, a relatively intact ancient urban and commercial port complex.

 hoi an in the past